 Digital Signature, noun

 A value generated from the application of a private key to a message via a cryptographic algorithm such that it has the properties of integrity and message authentication and/or signer authentication.
-A signature may be (non-exclusively) described as detached, enveloping, or enveloped ([xmldsig], with modifications).
+A digital signature may be (non-exclusively) described as detached, enveloping, or enveloped ([xmldsig], with modifications).

 Document, noun